TimeForANinja/winhttp-pac-test/README.md

 # Project Setup
 The Project is made up multiple modular Webservers, split into two main components.
 1. Core Server
-This Server, located in the `/core`-Folder, is the Main Entrypoint for the End-User.
+This Server, located in the `/app`-Folder, is the Main Entrypoint for the End-User.
 It hosts an api (and swagger docs) for running tests on PAC Files.
 2. Engines
 The Engines, various subfolders in the `/engines` Directory, are individual Web-Servers that do a single evaluation on the PAC.
 This includes Engines like the `v8` as a std javascript engine or `winhttp` to test the microsoft stack.
+3. Examples
+En example unit test script, including the required python code to interact with the api and csv test-data can be found in the `/example`-Folder.

 All other Files are for supportive Roles, e.g. the `entrypoint.sh` and `healthcheck.sh` are art of the Docker build.